Nick-Adams-81/js-cardio/README.md

 # js-cardio

-This is just some algorithym practice, going to have more to come, this is prepping me to return to school.
+This is just some algorythm practice, going to have more to come, this is prepping me to return to school.